kbss-cvut/s-pipes-editor-ui/README.md

 * [chlupnoha/spipes-engine:latest](https://hub.docker.com/repository/docker/chlupnoha/spipes-engine) - accessible on `http://localhost:8081` with [configuration options](https://github.com/kbss-cvut/s-pipes#dockerization)
 * [eclipse/rdf4j-workbench:amd64-3.5.0](https://hub.docker.com/r/eclipse/rdf4j-workbench) - accessible on `http://localhost:8080/rdf4j-workbench`

-**Manual required steps:**
+**Required manual steps:**
 * s-pipes-engine
     * The service does not automatically create the repository in RDF4J, so manual creation of a repository is required (after running `docker-compose up`).
       * First open the RDF4J Workbench: `http://localhost:<port>/rdf4j-workbench` where `<port>` is the RDF4J service port specified in `docker-compose.yml`.
       * Then follow these instructions: [Creating a Repository](https://rdf4j.org/documentation/tools/server-workbench/#:~:text=for%20the%20repository.-,Creating%20a%20Repository,-Click%20on%20%E2%80%9CNew) (For repository type use for example Native Store.)
     * The logging configuration for RDF4j is hardcoded in the image, but it could override via `_pConfigURL` param.
 However, it is not a convenient format to work.
 Also both servies must to share volume or the config has to be exposed.

 * Notes